Updated January 25, 2021

 Following the seven University of Maine System guiding principles, Farmington’s faculty, staff and administration have worked to re-imagine how we can continue to provide the education and service that our students and community expect from us.

-We built our plan on four principles designed to inform the greater community and shape our behavior:
+Our plan is based on four principles designed to inform the greater community and shape our behavior:

 - Commitment to the health and safety of all members of the Farmington community